-If you have a problem or question about your LGPS membership or benefits, please contact your LGPS administering authority.
+If you have a problem or question about your LGPS membership or benefits, please contact your LGPS pension fund.
 They will try to put things right and answer any questions as quickly and efficiently as possible.
 If your query is about your contribution rate, please contact your employer's HR or payroll section so they can explain how they have decided which rate you should pay.

 If you are still dissatisfied with any decision made in relation to the Scheme, you have the right to have your complaint reviewed under the Internal Disputes Resolution Procedure.
-There are also a number of other regulatory bodies that may be able to assist you.
+There are also regulatory bodies that may be able to help you.